Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 A core $\mathcal{K}$ of a \pcf polynomial $f$ is said to be {\em trivial} if it contains only one Fatou component.

 \begin{lem} Let $f \in \mathcal{P}_d$ be a \pcf polynomial with core entropy zero.
 If $f(z) \neq z^d$, then it has at least one non-trivial core. \end{lem}

-Before stating the proof of Lemma \ref{lem:nt}, let us discuss some of its consequences.
-Let $f \in \mathcal{P}_d$ be a \pcf polynomial.
-Let $k_f$ be the number periodic bounded Fatou components, and $m_f$ be the number of critical points in periodic bounded Fatou components counted with multiplicities.
-Note that $m_f \leq d-1$.
+Before proving Lemma \ref{lem:nt}, let us discuss its consequences first.
+Let $f \in \mathcal{P}_d$ be a \pcf polynomial, and let \begin{itemize} \item $k_f$ be the number of periodic bounded Fatou components, and \item $m_f$ be the number of critical points in periodic bounded Fatou components counted with multiplicities. \end{itemize} Note that $m_f \leq d-1$.

 \begin{lem} Let $f(z) \neq z^d \in \mathcal{P}_d$ be a \pcf polynomial with core entropy zero.
 Let $g$ be the simplicial quotient of $f$.
-Then either \begin{itemize} \item $k_g < k_f$; or \item $m_g > m_f$. \end{itemize} \end{lem} \begin{proof} Recall that Fatou components of $f$ which can be joined by finite sequences of adjacent Fatou components are merged to one Fatou component of $g$.
-Hence $k_g \leq k_f$ and $m_g \geq m_f$ are clear from the construction.
+Then either \begin{itemize} \item $k_g < k_f$, or \item $m_g > m_f$. \end{itemize} \end{lem} \begin{proof} Recall that Fatou components of $f$ which can be joined by finite sequences of adjacent Fatou components are merged to one Fatou component of $g$ (Proposition \ref{prop:sqc}).
+In this process, some pre-periodic Fatou components containing critical points may also be merged into periodic Fatou components.
+Hence $k_g \leq k_f$ and $m_g \geq m_f$.
 Suppose $k_g = k_f$.
 We will show $m_g > m_f$.

 By Lemma \ref{lem:nt}, there exists a non-trivial periodic core $\mathcal{K}$ of $f$.
 Without loss of generality, we assume that $\mathcal{K}$ is fixed and there exists a fixed Fatou component $U$ in $\mathcal{K}$.